 We’re sitting at a table, with a cheap waterglass and a set of watercolor paints.
 I’m about to go to a birthday party.
-My mother is painting an exquisite butterfly onto the bottom of the glass… a present for my friend… See more HERE
+My mother is painting an exquisite butterfly onto the bottom of the glass… a present for my friend… and I know it’ll disappear the minute they wash the glass.
+See more HERE

 Anna Bella and Piano Man Sam